-Mothers & Babies Text Messaging
+Mothers & Babies Text Messaging (MB-TEXT)

 Mothers & Babies has been widely implemented in home visiting programs, community health centers, and other settings serving perinatal women and has demonstrated success in reducing depressive symptoms and preventing the onset of major depression.
 MB-TXT is a feasibility and acceptability study of a text-based enhancement to the Mothers & Babies curriculum that reinforces key MB skills, reminds participants to complete MB “personal projects” (homework), and facilitates self-monitoring of one’s mood.